kyrylo0605/wordpress/wp-content/plugins/woocommerce-multilingual/readme.txt

 * Fixed an issue with the price filter widget not showing results in a secondary language.
 * Fixed an issue where the shipping classes in secondary languages were not calculated during checkout.
 * Display larger images when hovering thumbnails in the WooCommerce Multilingual Products admin page.
 * Added the "wcml_new_order_admin_email_language" filter to allow setting the language of emails sent to admins for new or updated  orders.

-= 4.6.0 =
-* Fix wrong currency code after removing item from manually created order
-* Replace *_woocommerce_term_meta functions on *_term_meta
-* Fix gallery images not showing up on translated product page
-* Fix double calculating order item price while manually adding it from admin to order with WooCommerce 3.6.0
-* Fix performance issues on checkout with manage stock products
-* Fix performance issue on shop page with WooCommerce 3.6
-* Fix loading scripts on admin pages
-* Fix coupon discount when editing order from admin
-* Fix wrong product price after adding another product to existing order from admin
-* Fix my-account page endpoints in secondary language with pages set to "Display as translated"